confluentinc/ksql/docs/faq.rst

 Will KSQL work with a Apache Kafka cluster secured using Kafka ACLs?
 ====================================================================

 Yes.
-For more information, see :ref:`ksql-security`.
+For more information, see :ref:`config-security-ksql-acl`.

 ======================================================
 Will KSQL work with a HTTPS Confluent Schema Registry?
 ======================================================

 KSQL can be configured to communicate with the Confluent Schema Registry over HTTPS.
-For more information, see :ref:`ksql-security`.
+For more information, see :ref:`config-security-ksql-sr`.